cardano-foundation/CIPs/CIP-0018/README.md

 ### Implementation Plan

+- [ ] Update this proposal to account for the Conway Ledger era, which brings new types of certificates for registering stake keys.

 - [ ] Develop the proposed Reference Implementation as suggested when this CIP was originally published (see Discussion link in header for history).
 - [ ] Contact wallet and dApp representatives in the community to develop and maintain interest in their support for this specification.